 All people with abusive personality types tend to situationally abuse preferred abuse targets in private or when no one willing to enable them is looking.

-What that means is a person being victimized is not only forced to endure trauma, but after the fact is re-victimized every time they are forced to prove that they have been in some way been used, insulted, defamed, invalidated, physically or sexually assaulted, or otherwise abused by an Abuser.
+What that means is a person being victimized is not only forced to endure trauma, but after the fact is re-victimized every time they are forced to prove that they have been in some way used, insulted, defamed, invalidated, physically or sexually assaulted, or otherwise abused by an Abuser.

 As the person who abuses lies, denies, or minimizes whatever part they played in upsetting or hurting a victim, they call into public question the sanity, integrity, and character of the trauma victim.